 Having long held the belief that climbing to the highest point whilst exploring is the best way to understand the scale of somewhere, it was a perfect day to find ourselves 15 storeys up overlooking the abandoned city of Pripyat from a precarious balcony.
 Decaying buildings sprouted up from the forest canopy like a long forgotten Mayan city in the middle of jungle, and the decaying hulk of the ruined power station loomed in the distance.
 It really did put into perspective the damage human actions can have.
 After enjoying the views, the discipline of the group descended into chaos; we had strictly been told not to climb out onto the roof as there was a temporary ban in place after someone injured themselves a few weeks earlier.
 This was quickly ignored and half the group disappeared up a small ladder and out into the roof in the morning sun.
 The other half stood on various balconies and decided to see who could frisbee plates the furthest.
 Our guide wasn’t overly impressed with our behaviour and hastily ushered us out of the flats after various items discovered the effects of gravity inside a lift shaft.

 Following our descent into what resembled a mob of teenagers, our next stop was a far more sombre affair and the bravado and rowdiness ceased.
 Pripyat had 75 kindergartens dotted throughout the city to serve the population of 50,000 residents and our next stop was the Kindergarten Cheburashka.
-It was as we climbed into the building did it dawn on us that the children who would have attended the Kindergarten at the time of the accident were no older than us!
-We silently moved through the building in a sombre mood as children’s toys, miniature abacus, clothing and cots scattered about the place left us in a contemplative mood.
+It was as we climbed into the building did it dawn on us that the children who would have attended the Kindergarten at the time of the accident would now be about the same age as us….
+We silently moved through the building in a somewhat sombre mood as children’s toys, miniature abacus, clothing and cots scattered about the place left us in a contemplative mood.
 A small mount of Trance music picked up the mood was we travelled onto the next place!